 - Step 5: Once the test case execution is over, you can click on the test case to view the execution history.

 - Step 6: Click on any of the listed test runs to view the details of the test run.
 Test Cases are executed asynchronously i.e. even when multiple test cases are selected, the execution happens sequentially.
 You have the option to cancel the test execution before the execution is completed.
 Once the test case execution has started, the platform continues to execute the test case even when one or more test steps fail.
 However, if the test execution is stuck at a test step for more than 60s the platform will timeout and abort the execution.

 The following details are stored against every test execution.

 - Date & Time of Execution completion.

-- Version Type to indicate if the test case was run against the In-development or the Published version of the bot.
+- Version Type to indicate if the test case was run against the In-development or the Published version of the assistant.

 - Execution Result to indicate the result of the execution.
 A test case is treated as failed if at least one of the test steps is failed.

 - Execution Time indicates the total time duration of the execution.

 - Test Step Details represent the total steps that were passed, failed, or not executed.